ZiedYT/chats-revenge-public/README.md

     - The window hides in your task tray when minimized.
     - The windows app needs to be running for the mods and effects to work.
     -
-- If you want to use the "rotate monitor" ,"mute mic", "turn off cam","Throw tomatos" rewards, Open OBS:
+- If you want to use the "rotate monitor" ,"mute mic", "turn off cam", rewards, Open OBS:
     - Add Lua script by: Tools > Scripts > "+"
     - Select "lua/chatsRevenge.lua"
     - Type the name of your monitor source that you want chat to rotate (So that It will rotate for you and chat).
         - Right click on the source > Transform > Edit Transform > Positional allignment: center.
     - Type the name of your camera source that you want chat to turn off
     - Type the audio source (mic) you want chat to mute
+    - `By adding the Lua script the software will automatically launched when opening OBS`
 - If you want an overlay that shows your chat what effect is currently running, you can add this to your OBS as a source: http://localhost:23337/

 ## Advice